partykit/partykit/apps/blog/src/content/blog/ai-interactions-with-tldraw.md

 ![A blank ChatGPT chat with a few providing starting points](/content-images/ai-interactions-with-tldraw/chatgpt-screenshot-sm.png)

 **~~Affordances.~~** I use ChatGPT daily, it’s amazing.
 It takes some learning though.
-From an interaction design point of view, ChatGPT is missing [visual affordances](https://www.interaction-design.org/literature/topics/affordances): like a door handle tells you that you’re look at a door and not a wall, and also provides the possibility of opening it, _‘affordance’_ is the technical term for being able to see what you can do.
+From an interaction design point of view, ChatGPT is missing [visual affordances](https://www.interaction-design.org/literature/topics/affordances): like a door handle informs you that you’re looking at a door and not a wall, and also provides the possibility of opening it, _‘affordance’_ is the technical term for being able to see what you can do.

 Sure, ChatGPT has those hints about where to begin.
 But let’s say I’m in the middle of writing a blog post and I’m stuck for phrasing: it has no _affordance_ that points the way at exactly how it can help.